C4Q/AC-iOS-HalloweenTableViewCells/README.md

 ### Step 6

 Add an image of a ghost that inserts itself randomly into your tableview.
 The image of the ghost should change to a different image when you select it.

+---

+# Multiple MVC Updates

+### Step 1

+Create a detail view controller with a large image when you select a row.

+### Step 2

+Remove the tags from the cell and add an accessary segue that shows the tags of the image when you select a row.